trieded/test-cluster/README.md

 📁 kubernetes      # Kubernetes cluster defined as code ├─📁 bootstrap     # Flux installation
-├─📁 flux          # Main Flux configuration of repository └─📁 apps          # Apps deployed into the cluster grouped by namespace
+├─📁 flux          # Main Flux configuration of repository ├─📁 core          # Core applications deployed into the cluster grouped by namespace └─📁 apps          # Apps deployed after core into the cluster grouped by namespace
 ```

 ## 🚀 Lets go